Skip to main content

 Chromosomal Analysis

 Chromosomal analysis involves examining the structure and number of chromosomes in a cell.
 This can include techniques such as karyotyping or fluorescence in situ hybridization (FISH) to visualize chromosomes and identify specific genetic material.
-In the context of the question, chromosomal analysis is crucial for confirming the presence of human chromosomes in the hybrid clones and linking them to gene expression.
+Understanding chromosomal analysis is crucial for interpreting the results of the hybrid clones and determining the presence of human chromosomes in the study.

 Recommended video: